Sometimes you look at a photograph and fall off your chair. It looks impossible, is that Photoshop?

 For a start, you’ll need a tripod, and a subject – it can be anything from a glass of water to balloons filled with paint.
 A wireless external flash and a backdrop are also needed.

-Get started with our article here.
+Get started with our article on high-speed photography.
 If you learn the technical parts, only your creativity can limit your possibilities!

-If you are a great fan of colours and patterns, try this idea.
-People are all going to ask, how you made these images.
+If you are a great fan of colors and patterns, try this idea.
+Everyone will wonder how you made these images.

-To create an amazing water drop photo, you only need a bowl of coloured sweets, a pane of glass, water, a sandwich bag, and a tripod.
+To create an amazing water drop photo, you only need a bowl of colored candy, a pane of glass, water, a sandwich bag, and a tripod.
 Follow our tutorial on how to shoot colorful water drops and wow everyone who sees them!

-The stress stored inside a material can create a colourful fringe pattern under the right circumstances.
+The stress stored inside a material can create a colorful fringe pattern under the right circumstances.

 Vaseline is not only for keeping your skin soft.
-It can be used for a DIY hack to create a soft-focus in your images.
+It can be used as a DIY hack to create a soft focus in your images.

 Rub a little vaseline on your front lens (only the edges) and see the magic.
 We would advise using a filter and putting the vaseline on it, rather than directly on your lens.

 This article on using vaseline to create soft focus gives you some great tips on trying it yourself!

-Another one from the easiest photography hacks.
+This is another one of the easiest photography hacks you can try.
 A lens hood is necessary if you want to avoid unwanted light getting to your lens and ruining your photos.

 Photographers often lose them, so it’s a great idea to replace them with a coffee hood.
 Keep this idea in mind, you can need it anytime.

-A macro lens is expensive, but luckily you have other options if you would like to take magical macro photos.
+Macro lenses can be expensive.
+Luckily you have cheaper options if you would like to take magical macro photos.
 For this DIY photography hack, you’ll need duct tape, an empty toilet roll, and a 50mm lens.

 When you pick up the camera, make sure to hold the lens in your hand.
-Now, you are ready for going close to your subjects!
+Now you are ready for getting close to your subjects!

 These DIY photography hacks simply play with perception.
 You can create optical illusions to amaze everyone, and it’s easier than you would think.

-Plan the scene beforehand, use small apertures, try zoom lens, don’t be afraid to experiment!
+Plan the scene beforehand, use small apertures, try a zoom lens, and don’t be afraid to experiment!
 It’s best to try to interact with your environment.
 And get inspiration from other artists’ work!

-We have some great forced perspective ideas to check out in this post!
+Our article has some great forced perspective ideas to check out!

 The Harris Shutter effect comes from the times of film photography.
 But you can easily create it at home in your DIY studio.

-The main idea is to take three colour photos of a scene involving a small amount of movement and an object that remains constant.
+The main idea is to take three color photos of a scene involving a small amount of movement and an object that remains constant.
 Follow our step-by-step guide on how to use the Harris shutter effect for one of the most fun DIY hacks!

 Product photography can benefit from DIY hacks.
-If you are a photographer who likes shooting images of different objects, try using a black tile.
+If you’re a photographer who likes shooting images of different objects, try using a black tile.

 It reflects the subject and adds a more compelling atmosphere even to a simple product.

-This video gives you some extra tips on this photography hack!
+This video gives you some extra tips on this black tile photography hack!

-You might be surprised, how many camera hacks are there.
+You might be surprised at how many camera hacks are there.
 People tend to rush to a store if they need something, but anyone can have the perfect gear with small hacks.